 Read / Write Path through components

-This unified diagram combines write and read paths with explanations of how Cypher queries are routed, executed, and exposed to clients in a Neo4j cluster.
+This diagram brings the write and read paths together: how Cypher queries are routed, executed, and at what moment the result becomes visible to clients in a Neo4j cluster.
+That moment of visibility is exactly what a user sees right after a write.

 Read/Write Path Explorer